-FUNERAL HOME - A building used for the embalming of the deceased for burial, but not including cremation, and for the display of the deceased and for the holding of ceremonies connected therewith before burial or cremation.
+FUNERAL HOME - A building used for the embalming of the deceased for burial, but not including cremation, and for the display of the deceased and ceremonies connected therewith before burial or cremation.

-GARAGE, PRIVATE - An accessory structure or a portion of the principal building, enclosed on not less than three sides and not accessible to the general public, designed or used for the shelter or storage of private vehicles and personal property of the occupants of the principal building.
+GARAGE, PRIVATE - An accessory structure or a portion of the principal building, enclosed on not less than three sides, not being accessible to the general public and designed or used for shelter or storage of private vehicles and personal property of the occupants of the principal building.